 - Understand modern AI CRM terminology

-- Learn how autonomous agents change GTM workflows
+- Learn how autonomous agents transform GTM workflows

 - Navigate the shift from systems of record to systems of action